ymw0331/vanilla-javascript-20-projects/readme.md

 **Calculator** - _Math Methods_<br>
 <em>
-The Calculator project is a classic web application that demonstrates the power of math methods in JavaScript.
-With a simple interface and basic functionality like addition, subtraction, multiplication, and division, this project teaches important concepts such as working with HTML forms, handling events, and using math methods in JavaScript
+A classic web application that demonstrates the power of math methods in JavaScript, with basic functionality such as addition, subtraction, multiplication, and division.
+It teaches important concepts such as working with HTML forms, handling events, and using math methods in JavaScript.
 </em>

 🔗 <https://vjs-wayney-calculator.netlify.app/>